Confidentiality Clauses Leeds

-You can call on 0113 4334 118 or email for an initial consultation regarding all of your employment concerns.
-We offer complete and full advice in easy to understand terms to help establish the most likely outcomes for your case in a relaxed and pressure-free environment.
+You can call on 0113 4334 118 or fill up enquire form for an initial consultation regarding your employment position.
+We will offer you complete and full advice in easy to understand terms to help you to establish the most likely outcomes for your case in a relaxed and pressure-free environment.

 Craig McCracken is a Director in our employment team who also specialises in employment law with over 14 years’ experience in dealing with both contentious and non-contentious matters.In the most recent Legal 500 clients described Louise as being “accessible and down to earth” providing “clear and concise advice…in an exceptionally personable way”.
 Craig was described as “very knowledgeable and approachable” giving “sound advice”.